rycolab/website/content/authors/vesteinn/_index.md

 ---
 # Display name
-title: Tianyu Liu
+title: Vésteinn Snæbjarnarson
-secondary: 刘天宇
+secondary:

 # Username (this should match the folder name)
 authors:
-- tianyu
+- vesteinn

 # Is this the primary user of the site?
 superuser: false